ljacquin/wiser/README.md

   rice_raw_pheno_data$GENERATION.
 )

-# -- For the genomic data, assign genotypes as row names (if necessary) to comply with wiser functions,
+# For the genomic data, assign genotypes as row names (if necessary) to comply with wiser functions,
 # and remove the "Genotype" column (if present).
 Note that "V1" corresponds to "Genotype" column here.
 rownames(rice_genomic_data) <- rice_genomic_data$V1
 rice_genomic_data <- rice_genomic_data[, -match(
   "V1", colnames(rice_genomic_data)
 )]

-# -- Define a trait for phenotypic estimation using wiser (note: some data should be available
+# Define a trait for phenotypic estimation using wiser (note: some data should be available for
-# for the trait)
+# the trait)
 trait_ <- "ZN" # Zinc concentration

-# 📌 Note : here, no spatial information is available in rice_genomic_data.
+# 📌 Note : no spatial information is available in rice_genomic_data.
 Hence, obly Envir is fitted as a
 # fixed-effect factor

-# -- Estimate phenotypes using wiser with its default values for whitening_method ("ZCA-cor") and alpha_ (0.01)
+# ➡️ Estimate phenotypes using estimate_wiser_phenotype() with its default values for whitening_method
-start_time_ <- Sys.time()
+# ("ZCA-cor") and alpha_ (0.01).
+Remark that the overall mean is always fitted within the wiser framework

+# Estimate "ZN" (i.e. trait_) phenotypes for genotypes using estimate_wiser_phenotype()
 wiser_obj <- estimate_wiser_phenotype(
   rice_genomic_data,
   rice_raw_pheno_data,